-When I realized Chalk Couture was a multi-level marketing company, I stopped my research.
-I’m the gal that hosted a Tupperware party, invited all the ladies up and down our street, only to have two people show up.
+When I realized Chalk Couture was a direct sales marketing company, I stopped my research.
+I’m the gal that hosted a Tupperware party, and invited all the ladies up and down our street, only to have two people show up.
 Me and the Tupperware representative!
 I started researching again when I talked to friends (bloggers and non-bloggers) about the selling possibilities.

 Chalk Couture allows many different ways to sell.
-Online, pop-up shops, workshops, live events or create home decor using Chalk Couture and sell online or local.
-An MLM company you can make money at any level!
+Online, pop-up shops, workshops, live events or create home decor using Chalk Couture and sell online or locally.
+A direct sales company you can make money at any level!

 Transfers vs Stencils

-Chalk Couture Transfers differ from stencils in that they have silkscreen material that paste is pushed through to the surface using a squeegee.
-No pouncing or swirling of the paintbrush.
+Chalk Couture Transfers differ from stencils in that they have silk screen material that paste is pushed through to the surface using a squeegee.
+With stencils, you use a flat round stencil brush and pounce or swirl the paint on the surface through the cutout areas.
+There’s no pouncing or swirling of the paintbrush with Chalk Couture transfers.

 What is the learning curve to use Chalk Couture?